Macro-to-micro quantum mapping and the emergence of nonlinearity: Effective state dynamics

 In the second line above we used the linearity of both the unitary evolution and coarse-graining channel.
-Note that the integral in the second line above is the very definition of the averaging assignment map acting on $\rho(0)$.
+Note that the integral in \eqref{eq:averagerhot2} is the very definition of the averaging assignment map acting on $\rho(0)$.
 Combining all the three steps, the effective dynamical map $\Gamma_t:\mc{L}(\mc{H}_d)\rightarrow\mc{L}(\mc{H}_d)$ is obtained as:

 The construction of the effective coarse-grained dynamical model is schematically represented in Fig.~\ref{fig:CGdynamics}~(b).